 Geographically, its position between Port-Louis and Mahébourg has made it an essential stopover for travelers in search of rest and refreshment.

 At the turn of the 19th century, the construction of a road linking Mahébourg to Port-Louis by the English precipitated the development of the town, which became home to a hotel-relais and several housing estates.
-Later, with the opening of a railway station in 1825, the town became an essential stopover.
+Later, with the opening of a railway station in 1825, the town established itself as an essential stopover.

 Towards the end of the 19th century, Curepipe really took off, attracting residents from Port-Louis fleeing the malaria epidemic.
 Well-to-do families found refuge here, escaping mosquitoes and fevers.
 Thanks to this, the town was the first to benefit from electricity, as early as 1889, and received its city status a year later.
 Today, it is a residential city with a population of almost 100,000.